Major Residential Alteration and Addition Permit Requirements

 Dust suppression requirements

-If heavy machinery is used in a major alteration project, then the dust suppression measures described in Portland City Code Section 25.55.205(C)(3) must be implemented during the mechanical demolition activities as that term is defined in Portland City Code Section 24.55.150(H).
-The dust suppression provisions do not apply to accessory structures such as garages or other outbuildings.
+If heavy machinery is used in a major alteration project, then the dust suppression measures described in Portland City Code Section 25.55.205(C)(3) must be implemented during the mechanical demolition activities.
+"Mechanical demolition activities" is defined in Portland City Code Section 24.55.150(H).

-Asbestos and lead-based paint in remodel projects
+Asbestos and lead-based paint in remodeling projects

 Application requirements depend on the work you are doing: